RyanAOGallagher/FlappyScroll/README.md

 Are you tired of mindlessly scrolling through long web pages with your mouse wheel?
 Make scrolling fun and challenging with **Flappy Scroll**!

 With Flappy Scroll, your page will scroll each time you pass a pipe, adding an element of excitement and engagement to your browsing experience.
+Simply click to make the bird jump.
 But beware—hit a pipe, and you'll be sent back to the top of the page!

 ## Installation